 Eric Raymond (ESR), then lead developer of Fetchmail and author of The Cathedral and the Bazaar, was in town helping to prepare Netscape’s free software release of Navigator.
 He attended this brain storming session and later that month he and Bruce Perens founded the Open Source Initiative.

 The first board of the OSI decided that the organization’s primary activities would be “general educational and advocacy” and “focus specifically on explaining and protecting the ‘open source’ label.”
-The OSI applied for and was denied trademark protections for the phrase “open source” on that grounds it was too generic to be trademarked.
+The OSI initially applied for trademark protection for the phrase “open source” but ultimately decided to let their application lapse with the understanding it is too generic to be trademarked.

 One of the first things the OSI did was to create the Open Source Definition (OSD).
 Bruce Perens was familiar with the Debian Free Software Guidelines (DFSG) because he had served as the project’s second leader.
 Perens made minor modifications to the DFSG to create the OSD.
 It has remained relatively static since then, with one exception: